mohammad2928/pathological-images-analysis/README.md

 5- Head over to https://github.com/UB-Mannheim/tesseract/wiki and get the 32-bit or 64-bit version depending on your system architecture and install it like as other programs.
 (Or you can use direct path in your codes), you can use installation file in ~/data/ folder.

+6- Put fas-tune-float.traineddata (in the ~/data/ folder) file in the C:\Program Files\Tesseract-OCR\tessdata path

 ## Usage